Skip to main content

 Progressive Insurance: The Horan Review

-[Full disclosure: Progressive Insurance is one of our insurance partners.
+[Full disclosure: Progressive Insurance is one of our insurance carriers.
 As such, the Horan agency receives commissions for policies Progressive underwrites for our clients.
 That relationship does not influence our opinions or evaluations of the carrier.
-What follows is an objective review of a company we chose to partner with for many of the reasons you’ll read below.]
+What follows is an objective review of a company we chose to work with for many of the reasons you’ll read below.]

 How Progressive Insurance Started